Meds & Food for Kids

 Meds & Food for Kids (or MFK) is a nonprofit organization dedicated to treating and preventing child malnutrition in Haiti by producing fortified peanut-based foods.
 Meds & Food for Kids uses a peanut-based feeding approach called Ready-to-Use Therapeutic Food (RUTF), known as Medika Mamba (Haitian Creole for "Peanut Butter Medicine").

 History

-MFK was founded in 2004 by Patricia B. Wolff, MD, formerly a pediatrician in private practice in St. Louis, Missouri.
-Wolff first visited Haiti in 1988 with a mission group called the Haiti Project and volunteered at Mother Teresa’s homes for dying children and adults.
+MFK was founded in 2004 by Pat Wolff, MD, formerly a pediatrician in private practice in St. Louis, Missouri.
+Wolff first visited Haiti in 1988 with a mission group called the Haiti Project and volunteered at Mother Teresa's homes for dying children and adults.
 Subsequently, Wolff volunteered in Haiti for fifteen years as a volunteer pediatrician at a village clinic.
 In March 2011, Wolff left her private practice as a pediatrician to dedicate her time to MFK.